 These are all signs that a pterygium might be present.
 Some people have more than one.

 How Are Pterygiums Treated?

 Those who are looking for pterygium treatment in Arizona should keep a few points in mind.
 First, it is important to note that these are different from cataracts.
 Usually, when pterygium treatment and removal takes place, this only takes a few minutes.
 Patients are given a local anesthetic to keep them comfortable.
 Then, the doctor will take them out.
 Usually, patients are given an antibiotic to reduce the risk of infection.
 They are also given an eye patch to wear for a short period of time.
 After a follow-up visit, most patients are cleared and they return to their normal activities.

 What If I Think I Have a Pterygium?

-If you are looking to learn more about pterygium treatment in Arizona, then give us a call today to schedule a free consultation.
+If you are looking to learn more about pterygium treatment in Arizona, then give us a call today to schedule a consultation.
 We are here to help everyone with all of their ocular health needs.
 This includes pterygium treatment and removal from the top doctors in the area.